Hiring BVI watertoys: best places to use them

 BVI watertoys: top spots to use them

-the HMS Rhone.
-In the right conditions, the stern section is good for snorkeling.
+My favorite dive site is the HMS Rhone and the stern section is good for snorkeling in the right conditions.
 There’s nothing like diving on a 150 year old wreck with an amazing story behind it.
 The Indians is still an amazing snorkel and the Caves at Norman Island are always a crowd pleaser.
 Legend has it that a local fishing family actually found treasure in one of the caves about 120 years ago, and promptly moved to the USVI and opened a store!

 Awesome places to eat

 Our favorite off island eating spot in the BVI is Cooper Island.
 They are an eco-friendly, solar-powered boutique resort with excellent, reasonably priced food in a delightful beachfront setting.
 Not to mention their rum bar.
-They suffered considerable damage in Irma but they’ve since reopened and are even better than before.
-Willy T has also arrived back in the BVI, serving great food and drinks.
+They suffered considerable damage in Irma but I’m happy to say they just reopened and are even better than before.
+We are also excited to see that the new Willy T has arrived back in the BVI.
+We definitely recommend visiting the Willy T for food and drinks.

 Look after our coral